ARTS MENTORING FELLOWS

 From 2007-2014, New Urban Arts hosted the Arts Mentoring Fellowship, which supported two artists at a time whose work embodied the nature of mentoring at New Urban Arts.
 They supported the professional development of artist mentors, shared knowledge about our practice, and produced artistic and intellectual work in response about their experience at New Urban Arts.

-Beth Nixon is the human behind many Ramshackle Enterprises.
-She creates puppet shows, piñatas, parades, pageants, clown acts, suitcase theaters, illustrations, masks, magical lands, and other spectaculah—on her own, and in collaboration with other humans of all ages, abilities, and persuasions.
-Mostly she uses cardboard, science, and the imagination.
+Eli Nixon is the human behind many Ramshackle Enterprises.
+They create puppet shows, piñatas, parades, pageants, clown acts, suitcase theaters, illustrations, masks, magical lands, and other spectaculah—on their own, and in collaboration with other humans of all ages, abilities, and persuasions.
+Mostly they use cardboard, science, and the imagination.

-Her performances and installations occur in galleries, garages, street corners, and stages.
-Since 1999, Beth has been a teaching artist and an artist-in-residence at museums, libraries, schools, senior centers, and at addiction recovery and mental health programs.
-She has had the opportunity to hone her artist educator/human chops by participating in The Artists in Communities Training Program at The Asian Arts Initiative, Undoing Racism Trainings with The Peoples Institute for Survival and Beyond, and other ice-breaker filled learning labs.
-She was awarded a 2010 Leeway Transformation Award for her art and social change work.
-Beth has an MFA in Interdisciplinary Arts from Goddard College; her thesis work was entitled “Navigating Curious Terrain: An Illustrated Field Guide to Ethics, Power and Imagination in Community-based Puppetry and Personal Practice.”
-She and her family have recently relocated from Philly, unable to resist the pull back to Beth’s RI homeland.
-Beth believes in the power of bike helmets, cornstarch, tide pools, emancipatory pedagogy, utopian performatives, and snacks.
-She builds portals and gives guided tours to places that don’t yet exist.
+Their performances and installations occur in galleries, garages, street corners, and stages.
+Since 1999, Eli has been a teaching artist and an artist-in-residence at museums, libraries, schools, senior centers, and at addiction recovery and mental health programs.
+They have had the opportunity to hone their artist educator/human chops by participating in The Artists in Communities Training Program at The Asian Arts Initiative, Undoing Racism Trainings with The People’s Institute for Survival and Beyond, and other ice-breaker filled learning labs.
+They were awarded a 2010 Leeway Transformation Award for their art and social change work.
+Eli has an MFA in Interdisciplinary Arts from Goddard College; their thesis work was entitled “Navigating Curious Terrain: An Illustrated Field Guide to Ethics, Power and Imagination in Community-based Puppetry and Personal Practice.”
+Eli believes in the power of bike helmets, cornstarch, tide pools, emancipatory pedagogy, utopian performatives, and snacks.
+They build portals and gives guided tours to places that don’t yet exist.

 Rick Benjamin, poet laureate of the State of Rhode Island, is a community artist who currently practices art-making & learning at Brown University (Environmental Studies & Public Humanities), RISD (Literary Arts), Goddard College (in their MFA program in Interdisciplinary Arts), and in many other learning communities in & around Providence (among them elementary, middle, & high schools and assisted living centers).
 While his primary medium is poetry, he is also interested & has been engaged with collaborative installations, performance pieces, print-making & language designing & glass-blowing, among other things.
 His first book, Passing Love, was published in 2010 by Wolf Ridge Press in San Francisco, & his next, Floating World, is forthcoming in 2013.
 He is generally determined to stretch the boundaries of what it means to be human & to explore inquiry & encounters into the non-human, sentient world as well.